1998 United States Senate election in Florida

 The 1998 United States Senate election in Florida was held November 3, 1998 alongside other elections to the United States Senate in other states as well as elections to the United States House of Representatives and various state and local elections.
 Incumbent Democratic U.S. Senator Bob Graham won re-election to a third term, defeating future Attorney General and Governor of Florida Charlie Crist.
-As of 2022, this was the last time a Democrat or non-Hispanic has won the Class 3 Senate seat from Florida.
+As of 2022, this was the last time a Democrat has won the Class 3 Senate seat from Florida.